Exercise Guidelines for Chronic Pain

 by | Jul 23, 2015 | Arthritis, Exercise Tips, Research

-Osteopath and Fellow of Applied Functional Science Dr. Grant Burrows sheds an enlightening perspective on pain with his observation that most pain is associated with tissue damage.
+Suffer with chronic pain?
+I know how life-changing and debilitating it can be.
+Osteopath and Fellow of Applied Functional Science Dr. Grant Burrows sheds an enlightening perspective on pain: most pain is associated with tissue damage.
 The explanation of how chronic pain works is a little technical, but it’s important for anyone with chronic pain to understand, so stick with me.

 Burrows describes it like this: “Think of the noise requiring square receptors and the proprioceptors requiring circles.
 By moving the body in ways that it does not associate with pain, ways that are highly variable and fun, you can disrupt the pain cycle as you create a greater need for circle receptors and lesser need for squares.”